Why complete Honors in the Major?

 ZOOLOGY 523- Neurobiology

-o 6 credits of a Two-semester Senior Honors Thesis – 681-682; a Course Authorization Form may be required to enroll.
-The Honors Thesis project MUST show relevance to a neuroscience-related topic.
+- 6 credits of a Two-semester Senior Honors Thesis – 681-682; a Course Authorization Form may be required to enroll.
+Your thesis project MUST show relevance to a neuroscience-related topic.

-Proposal Due Date: By the end of the first full week of classes.
-This proposal needs to be approved by the Neurobiology Major before you can enroll in thesis credits.
+By the end of the first full week of classes your proposal should be submitted.
+This proposal needs to be approved by the Neurobiology Major Proposal Approval Committee.
 The approval process could take up to 2-3 weeks, please plan accordingly.
-Email a single PDF copy to Dr. Catherine Auger: cauger@wisc.edu.
+Email a single PDF copy to neurobiology@ibio.wisc.edu

 Proposal submission steps (in one PDF file) include: